JohnAntonusMaximus/hyperledger-fabric-gcp/README.md

   blockchain-org4peer1-6b6c99c45-wz9wm    1/1       Running   0          4m
   ```

-As mentioned above, the script joins all peers on one channel `channel1`, install chaincode on all peers and instantiate chaincode on channel.
+The script joins all peers on one channel `channel1`, install chaincode on all peers and instantiate chaincode on channel1.
 It means we can execute an invoke/query command on any peer and the response should be same on all peers.

 Please note that in this pattern tls certs are disabled to avoid complexity.
 In this pattern, the CLI commands are used to test the network.
-For running a query against any peer, need to get into a bash shell of a peer, run the query and exit from the peer container.
+For running a query against any peer, you need to get into a bash shell of a peer, run the query and exit from the peer container.

-Use the following command to get into a bash shell of a peer:
+Use the following command to get into a shell of a peer:

   ```
-  $ kubectl exec -it <blockchain-org1peer1 pod name> bash
+  $ kubectl exec -it <blockchain-org1peer1 pod name> sh
   ```

 And the command to be used to exit from the peer container is: